lorenzo-stoakes/linux-mm-notes/fundamentals.md

 ## Virtual Address layout

-Note that the MSB to the bit immediately after the last used bit must all be set the same otherwise the processor will fault (denoted as 'xxxx...' below).
+Note that the bits from the MSB up to AND INCLUDING the first bit of the addressable range (57 bits for 5-level, 48 bits for 4-level) must all be set the same otherwise the processor will fault (denoted as 'xxxx...' below).

+As a convention the kernel sets x=1 for kernel addresses and x=0 for userland addresses making it easy to differentiate between the two and placing kernel mappings in the upper half of the PGD.

+The valid address range is determined by [__VIRTUAL_MASK][24] and [__VIRTUAL_MASK_SHIFT][25] (56 for 5-level, 47 for 4-level, note that number of bits = shift + 1).

 ### 5-level

 ```
-xxxxxxx                        57 bits
+xxxxxxxx                       57 bits
 <-----><------------------------------------------------------->
    6         5         4         3         2         1
 ---|---------|---------|---------|---------|---------|----------